datacarpentry/semester-biology/materials/decomposition-R.md

 * Start with if statement
 * Pseudocode
     * Write code in English
-    * “If weight value is bigger than 50, return large; otherwise return small”
+    * "If weight value is bigger than 50, return large; otherwise return small"

 ```
 if(weight > 50){